Njoo Han Siang

-He was born on August 31, 1930, in Yogyakarta.
-He came from a Chinese family who could speak Hokkien and Javanese as everyday languages.
+Njoo was born on August 31, 1930, in Yogyakarta.
+He came from a Chinese family who could speak both Hokkien and Javanese.
 Even though Njoo was born from the first generation of Chinese, he had adopted the values of Javanese culture since childhood.
 This acculturation has colored his life's journey where the business instincts he inherited from his parents were combined with his concerns for the Indonesian nation.

-His social circle was wide and diverse, encompassing various ethnicities and religions as well as various professions such as businessmen, military, humanists, politicians, intellectuals, natives, and non-natives.
+Njoo's social circle was wide and diverse, encompassing various ethnicities and religions as well as various professions such as businessmen, military, humanists, and politicians.